MicrosoftDocs/Dynamics-365-Operations.da-dk/core/get-started/glossary.md

 ###### <a name="privilege"></a>**rettighed**

-En eller flere tilladelser, som en bruger skal bruge for at udføre en opgave.
+En eller flere tilladelser, som en bruger skal have for at udføre en opgave.

 ###### <a name="procurement-catalog"></a>**indkøbskatalog**